vanhoefm/fragattacks/research/README.md

 - `ping I,E,F,AE --rekey-early-install`: A low number of clients (incorrectly) install the key too early during a pairwise session rekey.
 To reliably test these clients, add the `--rekey-early-install` parameter.
 This test is not meaningfull against APs.

+- `ping I,E,F,E [--rekey-pl] [--rekey-req]`: This test variant is the same as the above four, except that the second fragment is send 1 second after the 4-way handshake.
+This can be important because in a low number of devices there is a small delay the new key is installed.
+Note that `--rekey-pl` is a shorthand of `--rekey-plain`.

 Finally, in case the test `ping-frag-sep` doesn't succeed, you should try the following mixed key attack test: